rubenrabb01/Pike-biology-Habitat-use-/Proportion of use of open water habitat.md

 ## References

-Liu, F. & Kong, Y. 2015.
+- _Liu, F. & Kong, Y_.
+2015.
 ZOIB: an R Package for Bayesian Inferences in Beta and Zero One Inflated Beta Regression Models, The R Journal, 7(2):34-51

+- _Rigby, R. A. & Stasinopoulos, D. M_.
+2005.
+Generalized additive models for location, scale and shape,(with discussion), Appl.
+Statist., 54, part 3, pp 507-554

-Smithson, M. & Verkuilen, J. 2006.
+- _Smithson, M. & Verkuilen, J_.
+2006.
 A Better Lemon Squeezer?
 Maximum-Likelihood Regression with Beta-Distributed Dependent Variables.
 Psychological Methods, 11 (1), 54–71